 When will I receive my annual payment?

-The interest payment for each financial year (January to December) will be made after the AGM following the relevant year-end.
+The interest payment for each financial year (January to December) will be made in the following year, after the AGM.
 We therefore expect this to be in the second half of each year.
 For example, the interest payment for the financial year January to December 2013 was made at the end of July 2014.